armanjindal/garden/content/digital-garden/Questions.md

 ---
 title: Questions
 ---
+- Why did RSS fail?
+Why do companies such as event providers not embrace them when it makes sense for them to?

 - "**Why are some people made more human by  the 'humanities' and others less human?**"

 Sometimes I come across people whose humanity is both deepened and broadened by engagement with "culture."